 Children’s development happens in the everyday contexts in which they live, such as at home, at school, and on playgrounds.
-In the Kids in Context of COVID-19 (KiCC) Project, we aim to pilot test a new mobile sensing device, LittleBeats, that children will wear in the home to help us better understand children’s experiences in everyday contexts.
+In the Kids in Context (KiC) Project, we aim to pilot test a new mobile sensing device, LittleBeats™, that children will wear in the home to help us better understand children’s experiences in everyday contexts.

 This form of research is a new and exciting way for parents to become researchers in their own homes!
-The tasks involved in our project (e.g., play and puzzles) give parents an opportunity to spend one-on-one time with their child and learn more about their child’s development.
+The tasks involved in our project (e.g., watching a brief video and play) give parents an opportunity to spend one-on-one time with their child and learn more about their child’s development.

-The KiCC Project is being conducted at the University of Illinois at Urbana-Champaign by Dr. Nancy McElwain (Department of Human Development and Family Studies) in collaboration with Drs.
-Mark Hasegawa-John and Romit Roy Choudhury (Electrical and Computer Engineering).
+The KiC Project is being conducted at the University of Illinois at Urbana-Champaign by Dr. Nancy McElwain (Department of Human Development and Family Studies) in collaboration with Drs.
+Mark Hasegawa-Johnson and Romit Roy Choudhury (Electrical and Computer Engineering).

 Thanks to the Beckman Institute for housing our grants and providing a place for us to collaborate with researchers from different departments all over campus!
 The Beckman Institute makes some of the world’s most cutting-edge work in science and technology possible.